+Standard M-1 M-2 MP

-- [1] A side or rear yard is not required when the parcel within the M-1, M-2, or MP zoning district is adjacent to a rail line or spur track or abuts any of the following commercial and industrial zoning districts: SC, LC, GC, AC, TC, M-1, M-2, or MP. - [2] Exceptions for Parcels Adjacent to a Freeway or Scenic Corridor.
+- track or abuts any of the following commercial and industrial zoness: SC, LC, GC, AC, TC, M-1, M-2, or MP. - [2] Exceptions for Parcels Adjacent to a Freeway or Scenic Corridor.
 If the rear yard or interior side yard abuts a freeway or scenic corridor, a minimum 15-foot rear or interior side yard setback shall be provided.
-The entire 15' setback shall be landscaped.
-A six (6) foot high fence constructed of wood, brick, rock, or other masonry material shall be used to screen storage yards.
+The entire 15-foot setback shall be landscaped.
+A six-foot high fence constructed of wood, brick, rock, or other masonry material shall be used to screen storage yards.
 The fence shall extend along both sides of the exterior storage area for a distance of 100 feet perpendicular to the right-of-way to shield the stored materials from the view of oncoming traffic.
-No fence shall be required along the freeway right-of-way where the elevation of the freeway is more than eight (8) feet above or below the grade of the adjacent property. - [3] Exceptions for Mechanical Equipment.
-Mechanical equipment may be located in the required rear yard or interior side yard provided that no structure or equipment shall occupy more than 200 square feet of the required yard area, or be located within five (5) feet of any property boundary, or extend more than 12 inches above the finished grade.
+No fence shall be required along the freeway right-of-way where the elevation of the freeway is more than eight feet above or below the grade of the adjacent property. - [3] Exceptions for Mechanical Equipment.
+Mechanical equipment may be located in the required rear yard or interior side yard provided that no structure or equipment shall occupy more than 200 square feet of the required yard area, or be located within five feet of any property boundary, or extend more than 12 inches above the finished grade.
 All vents, flues, doorways, or other openings shall be oriented away from the adjacent property boundary.
 Landscaping shall be provided to screen any portion of such use which extends above ground level.